xuankai91/openai-cs-agents-demo/README.md

 1. Node.js may run into installation & runtime issues.
 Easiest rectification is to redownload the image & reinstall.
 2. CS Agent sometimes re-triggers asking for name & phone number, then context is wiped
 3. System currently does not account for exceptions (e.g. parts of India & Thailand, Myanmar, etc.); only covered & non-covered countries.
+4. System is unable to provide a detailed breakdown of all roaming plans (assumption is usually customers would have destinations in mind before purchasing).

 ## License